 The College of Education awards over $500,000 in academic scholarships each year.

-The deadline for this scholarship has been extended for 2015-2016.
-Please see the information below.
 One of the College of Education scholarships is the Doris and Ralph Klose Scholarship.
 Each year the Klose Scholarship offers a scholarship competition to high school seniors who declare a major in math or science education at Wichita State University.
 Winners of the competition receive merit scholarships their freshman and sophomore years.
 Students who continue to meet the Klose scholarship guidelines during their junior and senior years at WSU will receive the Klose scholarship.
 This scholarship covers the average cost of tuition, books and fees, but does not include housing costs.
-Students may apply and submit their essays electronically by clicking the link in the grey box above.

 To be eligible to compete, high school seniors must: